Mileage Deduction for Freelancers: How to Track & Claim Every Business Mile in 2026

 Beyond Mileage: Other Vehicle-Related Deductions

-• Personal property tax on the vehicle — the business-use portion
+• Vehicle property tax — business-use portion

 4 Mileage Tracking Mistakes Freelancers Make